vikyMungai/rna-seq-blood-mice-toxoplasma-2025/README.md

 Bulk RNA-sequencing and differential expression analysis of blood samples from mice.
 The mice are divided in two groups: one is infected with toxoplasma and the other is uninfected control groups.

 ## Sample data
-The fastq files from the blood samples used are stored in the directory: `/data/courses/rnaseq_course/toxoplasma_de/reads_Blood`.
+The fastq files from the blood samples used are stored in the directory: `/data/courses/rnaseq_course/toxoplasma_de/reads_Blood/`.
+It's possible to access the folder directly when needed of create a logical link with the command `ln -s [name_link] [name_original_file]`

 ### Structure of the workflow
 Starting from the fastq files of the samples the workflow is divided in 6 main steps:
+1.
-1. Quality checks
+2. Quality checks
-2. Map reads to the reference genome
+3. Map reads to the reference genome
-3. Count the number of reads per gene
+4. Count the number of reads per gene
-4. Exploratory data analysis
+5. Exploratory data analysis
-5. Differential expression analysis
+6. Differential expression analysis
-6. Overrepresentation analysis
+7. Overrepresentation analysis

 :note:
 - In scripts where parameters are requested there is the command with all the arguments for each execution
-- If a scripts access a file which needs to be generated, a explicit comment will tell you.
+- If a scripts access a file which needs to be generated, a explicit comment in the script will tell you.
+- The output of the script are all in the folder results.
+ALthough, further details are given below.

+#### 1. Accessing the raw data from the cluster
+The fastq files for the Blood sample are stored in the directory `/data/courses/rnaseq_course/toxoplasma_de

 #### 2. Quality checks

 For the quality check the listed scripts (in the `/scripts` directory) were run in the following order:
 1. in the folder `/shared`: